clerk/clerk-docs/CONTRIBUTING.md

 ## Written in MDX

-Clerk's documentation content is written in variation of markdown called [MDX](https://mdxjs.com/).
+Clerk's documentation content is written in a variation of markdown called [MDX](https://mdxjs.com/).
 MDX allows us to embed React components in the content, unlocking rich, interactive documentation experiences.
-Clerk's documentation site supports [GitHub Flavored Markdown](https://github.github.com/gfm/), adding support for things like tables and task lists.
+Clerk's documentation site also supports [GitHub Flavored Markdown](https://github.github.com/gfm/), adding support for things like tables and task lists.

 ## Previewing your changes

-At this time, we do not currently have way to preview your changes.
+At this time, we do not currently have a way to preview your changes.
 If you use VSCode, consider using [the built-in markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) to see what the rendered content will look like.
 Note that this will not include custom components or styles.

 ## Getting your contributions reviewed

-Once you open up a pull request with your changes, a member of the Clerk team will review your pull request and approve it or leave addressable feedback.
+Once you open up a pull request with your changes, a member of the Clerk team will review your pull request and approve it, or leave addressable feedback.
 We do our best to review all contributions in a timely manner, but please be patient if someone does not take a look at it right away.

 Once your pull request is approved, a member of the Clerk team will merge it and make sure it gets deployed! 🚀